Leveraging Domain Knowledge to Improve Microscopy Image Segmentation with Lifted Multicuts: Introduction

-Given the enormous amount of data generated, automated analysis of the acquired images is crucial; one of the key steps being instance segmentation of cells, neurons or cellular organelles.
-In recent years, the accuracy of automated segmentation algorithms has increased significantly thanks to the rise of deep learning-based tools in computer vision and the development of convolutional neural networks (CNNs) for semantic and instance segmentation \cite{beier2017multicut,funke2018large,lee2017superhuman,januszewski2018high}.
+Given the enormous amount of data generated, automated analysis of the acquired images is crucial; one of the key steps being instance segmentation of cells or cellular organelles.
+In recent years, the accuracy of automated segmentation algorithms has increased significantly thanks to the rise of deep learning-based tools in computer vision and the development of convolutional neural networks (CNNs) for semantic and instance segmentation \citep{beier2017multicut,funke2018large,lee2017superhuman,januszewski2018high}.
 Still, it is not yet good enough to completely forego human proof-reading.
-Out of all EM image analysis problems, neuron segmentation turned out to be particularly difficult\cite{januszewski2018high} due to the small diameter and long reach of neurons and astrocytes, but other EM segmentation problems have not yet been fully automated either.
+Out of all microscopy image analysis problems, neuron segmentation in volume EM turned out to be particularly difficult \citep{januszewski2018high} due to the small diameter and long reach of neurons and astrocytes, but other EM segmentation problems have not yet been fully automated either.
+Heavy metal staining used in the EM sample preparation affects all cells indiscriminately and forces segmentation algorithms to rely on membrane detection to separate the objects.
+The same problem arises in the analysis of light microscopy volumes with membrane staining, where methods originally developed for EM segmentation also achieve state-of-the-art results \citep{Funke_2018_ECCV_Workshops}.

 One of the major downsides of CNN-based segmentation approaches lies in their limited field of view which makes them overly reliant on local boundary evidence.
-Heavy metal staining used in the EM sample preparation stains all cells indiscriminately and forces segmentation algorithms to rely on cell membrane detection to separate membrane-bound objects.
-Staining artifacts or alignment issues can severely weaken this evidence and often cause \textit{false merge errors} where separate objects get merged into one.
+Staining artifacts, alignment issues or noise can severely weaken this evidence and often cause \textit{false merge errors} where separate objects get merged into one.
 On the other hand, membranes of cellular organelles or objects of small diameter often cause \textit{false split errors} where a single structure gets split into several segmented objects.